gustafn/docker-ns/examples/openacs-org/README.md

 Ports are explicitly bound to:

-* an IPv4 address
+* one IPv4 address
-* an IPv6 address
+* one IPv6 address

 This makes dual-stack behavior explicit and testable.